 Brew Interactive helped Enovatek Solutions run a targeted ABM campaign using Pardot in order to connect with and nurture large accounts.

 Once our team had a database of target accounts, we created a series of workflows intended to turn these accounts into warm leads by sending them engaging emails full of valuable content.
-Engaged contacts continued through the workflow while less engaged contacts were removed from the list.
+Engaged contacts continued through the workflow and received accounts-based content while less engaged contacts were removed from the list.

 Nurturing workflows can be effective pieces for ABM campaigns